urbit/urbit/README.md

 directory name and remake the symbolic link.

 To see how the `hello` package is specified in Nixcrpkgs, you can look in `pkgs.nix` and the `pkgs/hello` directory.
-To see how the mingw-w64 cross-compiler was specified, you can look in the `mingw-w64` directory.
+To see how the GCC cross-compiler for Windows was specified, you can look in the `mingw-w64` directory.
 If you change any of the build recipes for `hello` or its dependencies and then run the `nix-build` command again, Nix will automatically rebuild those dependencies and anything that depends on them, ensuring that you always get a consistent build.